castuofa/dataarc-source/concepts/infield_area.md

 ### Examples:

-* The outfield/infield system is a ubiquitous division of land on Icelandic Medieval farmsteads.
+* The outfield/infield system is a ubiquitous division of land on medieval Icelandic farmsteads.

 ### References to discussions of CONCEPT:
+* Aldred, O. (2008).
+Unfamiliar landscapes: infields, outfields, boundaries and landscapes in Iceland.
+In Recent Approaches to the Archaeology of Land Allotment, ed.
+A. Chadwick.
+Oxford: Archaeopress and BAR.

 * Kupiec, P., & Milek, K. (2014).
 Roles and perceptions of shielings and the mediation of gender identities in Viking and medieval Iceland.
 Viking Worlds: Things, Spaces and Movement, 102-123.